-For the three months and year ended December 31, 2015, the Corporation recorded service fee revenue of \$0.4 million and \$1.6 million, respectively and \$0.5 million and \$2.0 million, respectively, for the same periods in 2014.
+For the three months ended March 31, 2016, the Corporation recorded service fee revenue of \$0.3 million and \$0.3 million for the same period in 2015.
 The fees are primarily associated with technical services provided at cost by the Corporation to BEOC under Master Service and Personnel Secondment Agreements, as well as direct legal, finance and commercial assistance provided to Bahar Energy.
-The year-to-date reduction in management service fees charged in 2015 versus 2014 is mainly related to the termination in December 2014 of geological services provided by the Corporation's seconded personnel in Azerbaijan.